Ayanah Moor: Awards

-In 2015 Ayanah Moor received a Hyde Park Art Center Jackman Goldwasser Residency, Chicago, IL.
+In 2015, Moor received a Hyde Park Art Center Jackman Goldwasser Residency, Chicago, IL.

-In 2014 she received The Pittsburgh Foundation, Advancing Black Arts in Pittsburgh Award ($7,500).
-In 2011 she was awarded a STUDIO for Creative Inquiry fellowship at Carnegie Mellon University.
-In 2011 The Pittsburgh Foundation awarded Moor an Advancing Black Arts in Pittsburgh Award.
-In 2003 she received a Mid Atlantic Arts Foundation—Creative Fellowship Award and The Pittsburgh Foundation, Artist Award, Pittsburgh, PA.
-In 2002 Moor was awarded a Berkman Faculty Development Fund Grant, Carnegie Mellon University.
+In 2014, she received The Pittsburgh Foundation, Advancing Black Arts in Pittsburgh Award ($7,500).
+In 2011, she was awarded a STUDIO for Creative Inquiry fellowship at Carnegie Mellon University.
+In 2011, The Pittsburgh Foundation awarded Moor an Advancing Black Arts in Pittsburgh Award.
+In 2003, she received a Mid Atlantic Arts Foundation—Creative Fellowship Award and The Pittsburgh Foundation, Artist Award, Pittsburgh, PA.
+In 2002, Moor was awarded a Berkman Faculty Development Fund Grant, Carnegie Mellon University.